cerico/england/README.md

 ## Deployment

-Auto deploys to via Netlify's Continuous Deployment github integration.
+Auto deploys to Contabo VPS via rsync in github action

 Or to push manually